*Please take note that the article written is based on an Ashtanga Vinyasa Yoga Teacher Training*

 Sometimes when you think you’ve been practicing yoga for some time, you think you already know all about yoga.
 But the course isn’t just about the physical aspect of yoga.
 It is about discipline, community and concentration.
 Sometimes, it could also be a situation where you know how to do a certain pose but your body doesn’t allow you to do because of an injury.
 This is when you need to focus on your health first rather than proving yourself or others that you are an advanced asana practitioner.

 Tip: Use your current knowledge about yoga in the application of your practice.
 There will definitely be a time where you find yourself lost in the knowledge you’re about to learn during the course.
 Don’t be impatient with yourself.
-Accept that education is a lifelong process and continue to be curious about all kinds of knowledge you are about to receive.
+Accept that education is a lifelong process and continue to be curious about all kinds of knowledge you are about to receive whether during the yoga teacher training or after the programme.

 8. Your Emotions

 In this busy world, we all have a habit of avoiding our emotions, especially negative ones.
 We’ve got no time to deal with our emotions and we often keep them in a little corner at the back of our mind.
-Sometimes we check on ourselves once in a while to relieve some of those stress and there are times where we just don’t want to handle them at all.
-During YTT, we will have plenty of time to meditate and we may even find ourselves in situations where our pent up emotions rise to the surface.
+Sometimes we check on ourselves once in a while to relieve part of the load of stress and there are times where we just don’t want to handle them at all.
+During the yoga teacher training, you will have plenty of time to meditate and you may even find yourself in situations where your pent-up emotions rise to the surface.

 Be prepared to be emotional.
 You will feel angry, sad, happy, frustrated, love, contentment etc. sometimes all at once.
-But remember that you’re not alone because what you’re going through could be the exact same thing your course mate could be experiencing as well.
+But remember that you’re not alone because what you’re going through could be the exact same thing your course mate is experiencing as well.

 Tip: Trust the process of allowing your emotions to surface and feel every single bit of it.
 Remember the emotions you’re feeling and accept how you’re feeling at that point of time.
 Take this opportunity to ask yourself how do you want to feel by the end of the practice and if there is anything you want to let go.
 You will be guided in practice so just be receptive of the experience and enjoy the process of hopefully liberating yourself from any suppressed negative emotions.